 Dr Ruth Ponsford

-BAhons MA PhD
+BA(Hons) MA PhD

 15-17 Tavistock Place

-I am a Research Fellow currently working with Professor Chris Bonell on a pilot cluster randomised trial of a new relationships and sex education programme for secondary schools that aims to prevent teenage pregnancy and improve sexual health.
-Prior to this, I worked with the School for Public Health Research at LSHTM (SPIR@L) on phase 1 & 2 of the Communities in Control (CiC) study, an independent evaluation of the impact on health inequalities and their social determinants of a major area-based community empowerment intervention called Big Local. http://sphr.nihr.ac.uk/health-inequalities/home/
+I am Assistant Professor in School Health Intervention Research in the Department of Public Health Environments and Society (PHES).
+I have recently completed a pilot cluster RCT of a new relationships and sex education programme for secondary schools in England that aims to improve adolescent sexual health.
+Prior to this, I worked with the School for Public Health Research at LSHTM (SPHR@L) on phase 1 & 2 of the Communities in Control (CiC) study - an independent evaluation of the the impact on health inequalities and their social determinants of a major area-based community empowerment initiative.
+For more information see: http://sphr.nihr.ac.uk/health-inequalities/home/